rasmushalland/ClrLocality/ClrBasics/readme.md

-﻿# ClrMachineCode
+﻿# ClrBasics

+Provides optimized and specialized versions of String and ToLookup.

+This project provides a few compact string classes optimized for short strings.
+This can be very useful to reduce garbage collection times when storing millions of relatively short strings.

-This project provides hardware-specific optimized versions of some arithmetic operations which are important for the speed of some algorithms and libraries.
+Finally, it provides hardware-specific optimized versions of some arithmetic operations which are important for the speed of some algorithms and libraries.

 ## Benchmarks